azl397985856/javascript-code-style/README.md

 so maybe itsn't quit suitable for other programming paradigm。 even so, it covers most cases.

-for eample, SOD can be apply to both object-oriented and functional programming.
+for example, SOD can be apply to both object-oriented and functional programming.
 ### Single responsibility principle
 ### Open/closed principle
 ### Liskov substitution principle